AiAscended/ZacAi-Atomic/src/ai/utils/github-app/README.md

 - Document usage patterns for developers via comprehensive docs and example calls.

 ***
+Admin pages belong in src/app/admin/integrations/github-app/ for clear colocation with related UI and API routes.

+AI-related utilities, including your GitHub App integration logic, belong in src/ai/utils/github-app/ because these utilities are part of the AI domain model, managing authentication tokens, API calls and interfacing with GitHub on behalf of AI and system logic.

+Placing these utilities in src/ai/utils keeps concerns well separated from general project-level utilities (src/utils) which would hold more generic or shared functions unrelated to AI or GitHub specifically.

+This separation brings clear modularity and scalability:

+text
+src/
+  app/
+    admin/
+      integrations/
+        github-app/
+          hooks/
+          page.tsx
+          testApi.ts
+  ai/
+    utils/
+      github-app/
+        auth.ts
+        repos.ts
+        files.ts
+        search.ts
+        webhooks.ts
+This way:

+Admin UI and API route code go with frontend React and route files.

+AI-related business logic modules, including GitHub app API abstractions, are grouped with AI domain code.

+Clear separation of concerns avoids bloated utility folders and keeps codebases manageable.

+Summary: Your current plan to have the admin page files inside src/app/admin/integrations/github-app/ and the GitHub API utilities inside src/ai/utils/github-app/ is a recommended and scalable convention consistent with best practices for Next.js modular monorepo-like projects.

 # GitHub App Integration for Hybrid AI Model System